 University Museum Room 342

-Kristina Lyons’ current research is situated at the interfaces of socio-ecological conflicts, transitional justice, community-based forms of reconciliation, science studies, and legal anthropology in Colombia.
-Her manuscript, Vital Decomposition: Soil Practitioners and Life Politics (Duke 2020), moves across laboratories, greenhouses, forests, and farms in the capital city of Bogotá and the Andean-Amazonian department of Putumayo.
+Kristina Lyons’ current research is situated at the interfaces of socio-ecological conflicts, feminist science studies, and legal anthropology in Latin America.
+Her manuscript, Vital Decomposition: Soil Practitioners and Life Politics (Duke 2020), moves across laboratories, greenhouses, forests, and farms in the capital city of Bogotá, Colombia and the Andean-Amazonian department of Putumayo.
 It weaves together an intimate ethnography of two kinds of practitioners – state soil scientists and peasant farmers – who attempt to cultivate alternatives to commercial coca crops and the military-led, growth-oriented development paradigms intended to substitute them.
 In 2015, Dr. Lyons directed a popular education documentary film project based on farmer-to-farmer alternative agricultural practices called Cultivating a Bien Vivir (Living Well) in the Amazon.
-She was recently awarded a Fulbright Award (2021) to support the work of the Special Jurisdiction for Peace (JEP) in a case with local communities in southern Colombia that renders visible the territory as a victim of the country’s social armed conflict by reconstructing the socio-environmental memory of the war.
+Her current work focuses on the memory and mourning of water, geological processes, participatory forms of territorial planning, socionatural disaster, and water-inspired subjecitivities.

-Feminist, postcolonial and decolonial interfaces with science studies, transitional justice and legal studies, environmental humanities, politics of 'nature' and 'matter', experimental ethnography, socio-ecological justice, Colombia and Latin America.
+Feminist, postcolonial and decolonial interfaces with science studies, legal anthropology, environmental humanities, politics of 'nature' and 'matter', experimental ethnography, socio-ecological justice, public engaged scholarship, Latin America.